After 40 years of living in California, I have returned to the Ann Arbor, Michigan area, to take part in the area's rich culture of art.

 Biography of Jane Crescent Brundage

-Jane Brundage spent her childhood making art under the tuteledge of her mother, a retired art teacher.
-In the 1960’s-70s, she did beadwork (jewelry, beaded clothing for a boutique, custom hat bands, a lampshade), and painted obsessively.
-She worked as a designer, art editor, and art director.
+Jane Brundage spent her childhood making art under the tutelage of her mother, a retired art teacher.
+In the 1960’s-70s, she did beadwork (jewelry and beaded clothing for a Palm Beach boutique, custom hat bands, a lampshade), and painted obsessively.
+She worked as a graphic designer, art editor, and art director.
 For over 20 years, she was a graphic artist, when it was a skilled artisan’s profession, before graphics became computerized.
 What she loved was the tactile and intense, meticulous interaction between paper, pen, ink, and the assorted materials and tools used to think through and organize multiple pieces to create a design.

 Jane loves to mix colors, old jewelry, phrases, and sometimes incongruous or unexpected objects, to add some assemblage fantasy to the mosaic.
 She has lived in Michigan, North Carolina, Florida, New Mexico, New York, India and California, and traveled extensively in the USA (one year in a tent!), as well as Egypt, Thailand and Japan.
 The exotic and unique colors and textures of these locations (sky, earth, water, fabrics, architecture, jewelry) all influence her art.

-She studied mosaics with numerous instructors at the Institute of Mosaic Arts in Berkeley/Oakland, California: Ellen Blakeley, Josef Norris, Laurel True, Jeannie Houston Antes, Rachel Rodi, Tracey Brobeck, and Glynnis Kaye.
+She studied mosaic art with numerous instructors at the Institute of Mosaic Arts in Berkeley/Oakland, California: Ellen Blakeley, Josef Norris, Laurel True, Jeannie Houston Antes, Rachel Rodi, Tracey Brobeck, and Glynnis Kaye.

 Her primary goal in life is to make more mosaics, more often.